Attorney general supports longer limit for sex abuse suits

 Rhode Island's new attorney general says he supports extending the state's statute of limitations for filing child sexual abuse lawsuits.

-Peter Neronha says he saw the terrible toll abuse takes on victims and their families when he prosecuted such cases.
-The former U.S. attorney was sworn into office Tuesday.
+Peter Neronha, a former U.S. attorney, says he saw the terrible toll abuse takes on victims and their families when he prosecuted such cases.

-Democratic Rep. Carol Hagan McEntee is working on a bill to extend the limit for filing civil suits to 35 years, from seven years.
+The Legislature is expected to consider whether to extend the limit for filing civil suits to 35 years from seven years.

-Abuse victims and their advocates also want the attorney general to open a grand jury investigation of the Catholic Church's Providence Diocese.
+Abuse victims and their advocates also want a grand jury investigation of the Catholic Church's Providence Diocese.

 $20 for 365 Days of Unlimited Digital Access